DraganErak1331/EmployeeDatabase/README.md

 ## Resources Used

-This project was based off of the following YouTube tutorial: https://tutorials.eu/android-sqlite-database-in-depth-guide/
+This project was based off of the following tutorial: https://tutorials.eu/android-sqlite-database-in-depth-guide/